 * Please note that the salaries and benefits for existing faculty or instructor may be given lower priority.
 The institution’s salary scale and individuals’ CVs must be attached to the application form.

-** ‘Related expenses’ may include venue/equipment rental fees, translation fees, and expenses toward the production or publication of proceedings.
+** ‘Related expensesmay include venue/equipment rental fees, translation fees, and expenses toward the production or publication of proceedings.
 Costs for receptions and meals will be given low funding priority.

 *** This category may be given lower priority.